manjulshresth/GitHubFollowersSwiftUI/README.md

 # GitHubFollowersSwiftUI
-GitHub followers tutorial video in Swift UI
+Sean Allen's GitHub Followers project.
+Course completed to support all the latest iOS versions.
+Written in Swift UI!